thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/4. Add Components/Analytics Components/fire-app-builder-google-analytics-component.md

     You will be creating dimensions in Google Analytics that correspond with the dimensions and indexes here.
 (You don't need to do anything with the code here just yet.
 Just leave the file open to adjust later.)

 3. Sign in to your [Google Analytics Dashboard](https://analytics.google.com/).
-4. Click **Admin** on the top navigation row.
+4. Click **Admin** in the lower-left corner.
 5. In the **Property** column (the middle column), click **Custom Definitions > Custom Dimensions**.

     {% include image.html file="firetv/fireappbuilder/images/fireappbuilder_custom_dimensions" type="png" %}

 6. Click the **New Custom Dimension** button.

-    {% include warning.html content="You can create only 20 dimensions.
-Also, you cannot edit a dimension once you create it, so be careful here.
+    {% include warning.html content="You can create only 20 dimensions, so you'll omit one from the above list of dimensions.
+Also, you cannot edit a dimension after you create it, so be careful here.
 If you make a mistake and need to change things, you may need to sign in with a different Google account." %}

 7. Type a friendly name for the first dimension.
 For example, type "Platform" instead of "ATTRIBUTE_PLATFORM".
 8. Leave the **Scope** as **Hit** (the default).